cmodiz/Bone-Models/docs/source/bone_models.load_cases.rst

 This module contains the load cases used in the bone models.
 The load cases are used to implement e.g. disease states or different loading conditions for a certain time interval.

-The :ref:`lemaire_load_cases` contains the load cases based on the work of Lemaire et al. (2004) to simulate respective disease states with increase/decreased concentrations.

-The :ref:`pivonka_load_cases` contains the load cases based on the work of Pivonka et al. (2008) to simulate respective disease states with increase/decreased concentrations.

-The :ref:`modiz_load_cases` contains the load cases based on the work of Modiz et al. (2025) to simulate respective disease states using altered pulse characteristics.
-It includes both :ref:`lemaire_load_cases` and :ref:`martonova_load_cases`.

-The :ref:`martonova_load_cases` contains the load cases based on the work of Martonova et al. (2023) to simulate respective disease states using altered pulse characteristics.
-Drug injections are also included.

-The :ref:`scheiner_load_cases` contains the load cases based on the work of Scheiner et al. (2021) to simulate disuse or overuse scenarios based on altered stress tensors.
-Former load cases (Lemaire et al., Pivonka et al.) can be included.

 .. _lemaire_load_cases:
 Lemaire Load Cases
 ----------------------------------------------------